wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/active-response.rst

 Example:

-If the application that interfaces with your edge firewall run on one of your agents, you might have a firewall-block-edge command that runs a script on that agent to blacklist an offending IP address on the edge firewall.
+If the application that interfaces with your edge firewall runs on one of your agents, you might have a firewall-block-edge command that runs a script on that agent to blacklist an offending IP address on the edge firewall.

 .. note::
     If it is desired to trigger a particular active response on every agent and